Infrastructure testing has a stupid missing feature: undo.

 3. Three VMs is a good default.

-One machine for testing simple deployments.
-Three for testing multi-node setups, mesh networking, or load balancing.
+One machine is enough for simple deployments.
+Three lets you test multi-node setups, mesh networking, and load balancing.
 You can change this in the script’s configuration section.

 4. Keep the script in your project.

-I keep vms/multipass-manager.sh at the root of my infrastructure repo.
-That way the SSH keys and VM state live with the project, not scattered across my home directory.
+I keep vms/multipass-manager.sh at the root of the infrastructure repo.
+The SSH keys and VM state belong with the project, not scattered across a home directory.

 # Configuration